-The Faculty of Education, Science, Technology & Maths (ESTeM) offer a number of Work Integrated Learning (WIL) options for students, including:
+The Faculty of Education offer a number of Work Integrated Learning (WIL) through UC's Professional Experience Program.

-The UC Professional Experience program is an opportunity for preservice teachers to engage with professional educational communities in schools, early childhood education and care settings, and other educational settings.
+The UC Professional Experience Program is an opportunity for preservice teachers to engage with professional educational communities in schools, early childhood education, early childhood care and other educational settings.
 Professional experience units place students in their relevant teaching areas to learn different aspects of professional practice within different educational settings in local schools as placements.
 The completion of placement days is a requirement to register as a teacher with the Teachers Quality Institute (ACT) and NSW Institute of Teachers.
 The pre-placement requirements for teaching students can be found under the 'Pre-Service Requirements' tab.

 The following steps must be completed prior to a Preservice Teacher going on their first Professional Experience placement.